 Even if the country is not a Party to the Nagoya Protocol, you may still need prior informed consent and to sign a benefit-sharing agreement.
-There are examples of countries that have ABS laws but which have not yet ratified the Nagoya Protocol, e.g. Costa Rica, Australia, Brazil.
+There are examples of countries that have ABS laws but which have not yet ratified the Nagoya Protocol, e.g. Costa Rica or Australia.
 You should always check the national requirements before obtaining your material and starting any research.

 If your research material comes from a non-Nagoya Protocol country, you won’t have any due diligence obligations in Germany as the material falls outside the scope of the EU Regulation.

 It is sometimes possible that citizens of a country do not need to follow access and benefit-sharing (ABS) laws, i.e. they are exempt.
 Sometimes the requirements for local scientists may be more relaxed than for foreign researchers.
 Using the material in Germany for research could be subject to different rules.
 This may also be the case even if a local researcher country brings the material with them to Germany.